HaiderZaidiDev/virtual-ml-steering-wheel/README.md

 Looking to demo the app yourself?
 Check this part out.

 ### Installation
-Ensure you have the latest version of Node.js, [found here](https://nodejs.org/en/).
 1. Clone the repo
    ```sh
    git clone https://github.com/HaiderZaidiDev/virtual-ml-steering-wheel